Where in Washington for Fall Color Photos

 Red-osier dogwood and aspen trees, Tumwater Canyon.

-In the North Cascades, the alpine larch were great at higher elevations (~3,000-5,000’) but not much elsewhere.
+In the North Cascades, the alpine larches were great at higher elevations (~3,000-5,000’) but not much elsewhere.
 The amount of snow covering the trail at Maple Pass – Heather Pass Loop caught me by surprise, but what an incredibly scenic hike!
 Shorter, easier trails at Blue Lake and Cutthroat Lake lead to beautiful little lakes surrounded by snow-capped peaks and hillsides dotted with bright yellow larch.

 maple tree at Kubota Gardens in Seattle